gencoderr/Storage-Reset-/README.md

 }
 ```

-ENV-variables are read with [environ](https://github.com/weavejester/environ).
+ENV-variables Ore read with [environ](https://github.com/weavejester/environ).
 To see
 which keyword represents which ENV-var have I look in their docs.

 ### Configuring via properties files